tkeliris/sudoku-solver/README.md

 2 "easy" and 4 "hard" problems are included in the repo.

-Inspiration by Peter Norvig's[Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html)
+Inspiration by Peter Norvig's [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html)

 Released under an MIT license